nazmi/esp-buggy/docs/DEMO.md

 \f}

 One of the tasks was to make a square of 0.5 m in length.
 The hardest part was the square had to be in between the wheels.
-Even worst, I did not tune the task on the actual square at A16.
-The snippet below shows how I implemented the square sequence.
+Even worst, we did not tune the task on the actual square at A16.
+The snippet below shows how we implemented the square sequence.

 _main.cpp_